camunda-community-hub/camunda-8-helm-profiles/README.md

 Each profile contains a `Makefile`.
 These `Makefiles` define `Make` targets. `Make` targets use command line tools and bash scripts to accomplish the work of each profile.

 For example, let's say your use case is to have a fully working Camunda 8 Environment in an Azure AKS Cluster. `cd` into the `azure/ingress/nginx/tls` directory, and run `make`.
 The `Make` targets found there will use the `az` command line tool as well as `kubectl`, and `helm` commands to do the tasks needed to create a fully functioning environment.
-See `azure/ingress/nginx/tls/README.md` for more details.
+See the [Azure Nginx Ingress TLS profile](azure/ingress/nginx/tls/README.md) for more details.

 # Prerequisites